cdfoundation/foundation/CDF Brand Guidelines.md

 * Use of Continuous Delivery Foundation brands on your own web pages in connection with a product or service offering.
 * Marketing collateral within which you plan to use the words “Continuous Delivery Foundation” or any of our project names or logos.

-** Copyright © 2022 CD Foundation The Linux Foundation® .
+**Copyright © 2022 CD Foundation The Linux Foundation® .
 All rights reserved.
-The Linux Foundation has registered trademarks and uses trademarks. **
+The Linux Foundation has registered trademarks and uses trademarks.**

-** For a list of trademarks of The Linux Foundation, please see our [Trademark Usage](https://www.linuxfoundation.org/trademark-usage) page.
+**For a list of trademarks of The Linux Foundation, please see our [Trademark Usage](https://www.linuxfoundation.org/trademark-usage) page.
 Linux is a registered trademark of Linus Torvalds.
-[Privacy Policy ](http://www.linuxfoundation.org/privacy)and [Terms of Use.](http://www.linuxfoundation.org/terms)**
+[Privacy Policy ](http://www.linuxfoundation.org/privacy)and [Terms of Use](http://www.linuxfoundation.org/terms)**.